robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-10-15-jruby-faster-feedback-cycle-using-nailgun.markdown

 ### Conclusion

 JRuby combined with Nailgun is still slower than MRI (yes it is noticeable) but it is a lot less annoying right now.
-Cool stuff.. now wishing I would have looked at it earlier ;-(
+Cool stuff.. now wishing I had looked at it earlier ;-(